Accenture files new protest over Healthcare.gov contract loss

-Accenture is challenging CMS’ conclusion that Deloitte presented the best value for the government.
-The protest was filed Dec.
-2 and a GAO decision is due March 11.
+Like its first protest, Accenture is challenging the evaluation and CMS’ conclusion the Deloitte presented the best value for the government.
+Accenture filed its protest June 22 and a decision from the Government Accountability Office is expected by Sept.
+30.

-Since then, Accenture executives have often pointed to the Healthcare.gov work as an example of how the company takes on challenging work and delivers.
+Accenture executives often point to Healthcare.gov as an example of the challenging work the company takes on.